Tracktor/create-boilerplate-vite-react-ts/README.md

         └── Surfaces
         └── Utils
             Router.tsx (optional if react-router is installed)
-    └── config
-        axios.config.ts (optional if axios is installed)
-        i18next.config.ts (optional if i18next is installed)
-        reactQuery.config.ts (optional if react-query is installed)
-        test.config.ts
     └── constants
         routes.ts (optional if react-router is installed)
     └── context